 So we will often do a quick freeze on a frame where you see an arm break and you’re going to hear it.
 You will hear every drop of blood and the scream of the guy.
 So when there is violence, we will push all the backgrounds and everything off to the side speakers and have the crack of the bat and blood come out of the center channel.
 Or bring everything else down so that’s all you really hear.

-NFS: When sound effects are used just as much to driver story points, how do you make sure it doesn’t get in the way of dialog?
+NFS: When sound effects are used just as much to drive story points, how do you make sure it doesn’t get in the way of dialogue?

-GP: For this, after all the dialog, music, foley, and sound effects are gathered, I will mix the dialog according to the Warner Bros spec sheet.
-The dialog level needs to be an average of -24 db.
+GP: For this, after all the dialogue, music, foley, and sound effects are gathered, I will mix the dialogue according to the Warner Bros. spec sheet.
+The dialogue level needs to be an average of -24 dB.
 Then there’s a peak level of -4 dB.

 NFS: How can sound mixers make scenes more dynamic with sound effects?